RomlinGroup/Flatpack/README.md

 tampered with and originates from a trusted source.

 > **Security note:** This project utilizes 4096-bit RSA keys for data signing.
 Breaking such encryption with current
-> classical computing resources* is computationally prohibitive.
+> classical computing resources is computationally prohibitive*.
 The analogy often used is that it would be akin to
 > cataloguing every star in the known universe - multiple times.

 > \* ["Post-quantum cryptography"](https://en.wikipedia.org/wiki/Post-quantum_cryptography) (Wikipedia 2023) / ["Did China Break The Quantum Barrier?"](https://www.forbes.com/sites/arthurherman/2023/01/10/did-china-break-the-quantum-barrier/) (Arthur Herman 2023) / ["No, RSA Encryption Isn't Obsolete"](https://www.aei.org/foreign-and-defense-policy/no-rsa-encryption-isnt-obsolete/) (Jason Blessing 2023)